hpc/charliecloud/doc/faq.rst

 -------------------------------------------------------

-When :code:`ch-image` interacts with a remote registry (e.g., via :code:`push` or :code:`pull` subcommands), it will verify the registry's HTTPS certificate.
+When :code:`ch-image` interacts with a remote registry (e.g., via :code:`push` or :code:`pull` subcommands), it will verify the registry’s HTTPS certificate.
 If this fails, :code:`ch-image` will exit with the error "certificate verify failed".